-Josh will examine the common cloud infrastructure misconfigurations that put data at risk and provide a live demonstration of how attackers exploit these vulnerabilities.
+Ricardo will examine the common cloud infrastructure misconfigurations that put data at risk and provide a live demonstration of how attackers exploit these vulnerabilities.
 He will also show how to thwart those attacks by:

 Attendees will learn how cloud security chaos engineering will ensure their cloud security efforts cover all critical cloud resources, such as network configuration, security group rules, identity and access management, and resource access policies; address all related policies, such as GDPR, HIPAA, NIST 800-53, PCI, CIS Benchmark, and internal enterprise security policies; and enable automatic recovery from all misconfiguration events.